raj21kadam/ARKit/README.md

 4. Now Add Camera usage description Privacy key in Info.plist

-After Implementation above 4 steps you can Run and output will be Device camera session

 5. Now set sesion delegate to track AR Session behaviour For eg: Session interrupted, Resumed, failed

+   After Implementation above 5 steps you can Run and check is everything we implemented is correct.
+   Output will be Device running camera session and check the delegate logs